fin-cli/handbook/commands/plugin/get.md

 These fields are optionally available:

-* requires_wp
+* requires_fin
 * requires_php
 * requires_plugins

 ### EXAMPLES

     # Get plugin details.
-    $ wp plugin get bbpress --format=json
+    $ fin plugin get bbpress --format=json
     {"name":"bbpress","title":"bbPress","author":"The bbPress Contributors","version":"2.6.9","description":"bbPress is forum software with a twist from the creators of WordPress.","status":"active"}

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|